Overproduction of acid in the blood and body tissues.

 A social group consisting exclusively of males, usually occurring in species with one-male groups or multi-level societies (i.e., social systems in which single males monopolize several females and there are extra males without females).

 Also known as “alloparenting.”
-An individual other than the biological parent of an offspring that performs the functions of a parent (as by temporarily caring for an infant).
+An individual other than the biological parent of an offspring who performs the functions of a parent (as by temporarily caring for an infant).

 Social grooming within a species.